posita/dyce/docs/index.rst

 ``dyce`` - Pythonic Dice Probabilities
 ======================================

-``dyce`` is a pure-Python library for exploring dice probabilities.
+``dyce`` is a pure-Python library for exploring dice probabilities designed to be immediately and broadly useful with minimal additional investment beyond basic knowledge of Python.
 It is licensed under the `MIT License <https://opensource.org/licenses/MIT>`_.
 See the :doc:`LICENSE <LICENSE>` file for details.